readysettech/handbook/handbook/values/index.html.md

 Small iterations make it easier to work with the wider community.
 Their work looks more like our work, and our work is also quicker to receive feedback.

 ##### Minimal Viable Change (MVC)
 We encourage MVCs to be as small as possible.
 Always look to make the quickest change possible to improve the user's outcome.
 If you validate that the change adds more value than what is there now, then do it.
 No need to wait for something more robust.
-More information is in the [product handbook](/handbook/product/product-principles/#the-minimal-viable-change-mvc), but this applies to everything we do in all functions.
+This applies to everything we do in all functions.
 Specifically for product MVCs, there is additional responsibility to validate with customers that we're adding useful functionality without obvious bugs or usability issues.

 ##### Make a proposal
 If you need to decide something as a team, make a concrete proposal instead of calling a meeting to get everyone's input.
 Having a proposal will be a much more effective use of everyone's time.
 Every meeting should be a review of a proposal.
 We should be [brainwriting on our own instead of brainstorming out loud](https://www.fastcompany.com/3033567/brainstorming-doesnt-work-try-this-technique-instead).
 State the underlying problem so that people have enough context to propose reasonable alternatives.
 The people that receive the proposal should not feel left out and the person making it should not feel bad if a completely different proposal is implemented.
 Don't let your desire to be involved early or to see your solution implemented stand in the way of getting to the best outcome.
 If you don't have a proposal, don't let that stop you from highlighting a problem, but please state that you couldn't think of a good solution and list any solutions you considered.